The role of accretion efficiency, natal kicks, and angular momentum transport in the formation of the Gaia black holes: Results

 \subsection{Metallicity and \Gaia{} BH3}

 \Gaia{} BH3, an anticipation of \Gaia{} DR4, is substantially different from BH1 and BH2.
 The metallicity of the companion is well below solar ($\rm [Fe/H]=-2.64$), the mass of the BH is $\approx{33}$ M$_\odot$, and the orbital period is around 4000 days \citep{panuzzo2024}.
 The orbital eccentricity is also high ($e\approx{0.75}$).
-Figure~\ref{fig:modBH3} shows model~\modAlowZ{}, our best matching model for \Gaia{} BH3.
-The model has low metallicity $Z=1.4\times{}10^{-4}$.
+Figure~\ref{fig:modBH3} shows model~\modAlowZ{}. {This} model has low metallicity $Z=1.4\times{}10^{-4}$.
 Similar to BH1 and BH2, also BH3 is more likely formed with low accretion efficiency and the Jeans mode for angular momentum transport, but, unlike the other two \Gaia{} BHs, a CE evolution is the configuration that maximizes the probability of producing a \Gaia{} BH3-like system (Table~\ref{tab:param}).

 Overall, this result remarks the relatively minor difference between our best CE and non-CE evolution systems: the most important ingredients to form \Gaia{} BH1, BH2, and BH3 seem to be the large natal kicks (DM25), the low accretion efficiency ($f_a=0$) and the Jeans mode for angular momentum transport.
 The latter keeps the binary orbital period relatively wide, while the kick is essential to produce large eccentricities.